syncfusion-content/ej2-grid-docs/ej2-javascript/grid/excel-export/exporting-with-templates.md

 | All      | Exports the parent grid with all the detail rows. |
 | None     | Exports the parent grid alone. |

-Detail rows in the exported Excel can be customized or formatted using the [exportDetailTemplate](../../api/grid/#exportdetailtemplate) event.
-In this event, the detail rows of the Excel document are formatted with respect to their parent row details.
+The detail rows in the exported Excel can be customized or formatted using the [exportDetailTemplate](../../api/grid/#exportdetailtemplate) event.
+In this event, the detail rows of the Excel document are formatted in accordance with their parent row details.

-In the following sample, the detail row content formatted by specifying the [columnHeader](../../api/grid/detailTemplateProperties/#columnheader) and [rows](../../api/grid/detailTemplateProperties/#rows) properties using its [parentRow](../../api/grid/exportDetailTemplateEventArgs/#parentrow) details.
-This allows to create detail rows in the Excel document.
-Additionally, apply custom styles to specific cells using the [style](../../api/grid/detailTemplateCell/#style) property.
+In the following sample, the detail row content is formatted by specifying the [columnHeader](../../api/grid/detailTemplateProperties/#columnheader) and [rows](../../api/grid/detailTemplateProperties/#rows) properties using its [parentRow](../../api/grid/exportDetailTemplateEventArgs/#parentrow) details.
+This allows for the creation of detail rows in the Excel document.
+Additionally, custom styles can be applied to specific cells using the [style](../../api/grid/detailTemplateCell/#style) property.

-> When using [rowSpan](../../api/grid/detailTemplateCell/#rowspan), it's essential to provide the cell's [index](../../api/grid/detailTemplateCell/#index) for proper functionality.
+> When using [rowSpan](../../api/grid/detailTemplateCell/#rowspan), it is essential to provide the cell's [index](../../api/grid/detailTemplateCell/#index) for proper functionality.

 {% if page.publishingplatform == "typescript" %}